Tomatoes Tried to Kill Me But Banjos Saved My Life

 A joke tellin’, banjo playin’, heart healin’ experience

 Originating in North America, this inspirational true story of overcoming obstacles, pursuing passions, and the healing power of music has delighted international audiences.
-This is an exclusive North East tour following a successful run at the Edinburgh Fringe and Soho Playhouse in New York.
+Following successful runs at Edinburgh Festival Fringe, Soho Playhouse, New York and the North East in 2023, this is an exclusive chance to see the show before it heads to Edinburgh Festival Fringe 2024.

 Keith Alessi was a well-known CEO running a company in Canada when he received a deadly cancer diagnosis.
 This event served as a catalyst for him to learn to play the banjo, a long-deferred passion.
 He ultimately found physical and emotional healing in a circle of musicians and this show tells that story.
 His journey to the stage was an improbable one.